A-Mitch/spotify-codes-simulation/README.md

 ## 🤔 Why did I make this

 I'm really interested in how Spotify codes works and want to get better at js, so this is me combining the two.
+I explain what I learned from this project and my thought process in this Medium post (coming soon).

 ## 🏎 Getting up and Running